jtheriault/code-copter/README.md

 ### Integrating an analyzer plugin

+To integrate an analyzer plugin with Code-Copter, install it as a dependency of your project:

+    npm install --save-dev code-copter-analyzer-example

+and then name, excluding the prefeix, when configuring Code-Copter:

+    codeCopter.configure({
+        analyzers: {
+            example: true
+        }
+    });

+In this example, the default analyzers will still be enabled.

 **Relevant examples**:

 * [analyzer-plugin demo](examples/analyzer-plugin/spec/quality.spec.js) - Spec in a demo project configuring code-copter to use a custom analyzer plugin

 ### Integrating a reporter plugin

+To integrate a reporter plugin with Code-Copter, install it as a dependency of your project:

+    npm install --save-dev code-copter-reporter-example

+and then name, excluding the prefeix, when configuring Code-Copter:

+    codeCopter.configure({
+        reporter: 'example'
+    });

+How Code-Copter is run then depends on the reporter.
+For example, the default Jasmine reporter expects Jasmine to manage executing the tests, so Code-Copter is passed as a callback to a Jasmine describe function.

+However a reporter may be invoked by Code-Copter directly.
+In this case, you would simply call Code-Copter as a function:

+    codeCopter();

 **Relevant examples**: